Opportunities for Alumni

 Connect with the YALI Network

-Fellowship Alumni are highly encouraged to reach out and engage with YALI Network members as event attendees or volunteers.
+Fellowship Alumni are highly encouraged to reach out and engage with the YALI Network.
+Some ways to get involved with the YALI Network include:

-Fellowship Alumni can also contact the YALI Network team to send email messages to members for invitations to events at yali.state.gov/emailrequest.
-Fellowship Alumni will need to indicate the anticipated audience and the YALI Network can help narrow down the list of Network members to find a group of attendees by segmenting and targeting the messages based on location, activity and membership information.
+• Connect with Network members in your area: Alumni can also contact the YALI Network team to send email messages to members for invitations to events at yali.state.gov/emailrequest.
+Please note that Alumni will need to indicate the anticipated audience, and the YALI Network can help narrow down the list of Network members to find a group of attendees by segmenting and targeting the messages based on location, activity, and membership information.